-Manfredo Tafuri (1935–1994), the celebrated Italian architectural historian, published L’Architettura Moderna in Giappone in 1964.
+Manfredo Tafuri (1935–1994), the celebrated Italian architectural historian, published L’architettura moderna in Giappone in 1964.
 At the time, Tafuri was twenty-nine years old and had not visited Japan.
-His slim volume on the country’s post-war architecture was the first in a series of guidebooks on contemporary architecture under the direction of Leonardo Benevolo.
-Translated into English for the first time, the book represents a rare outsider’s view of the metabolist movement and figures such as Kenzo Tange by one of the world’s most astute critics of the second part of the twentieth century.
+His slim volume on the country’s postwar architecture was the first in a series of guidebooks on contemporary architecture under the direction of Leonardo Benevolo.
+Here, translated into English for the first time, the book presents a rare outsider’s view of the Metabolist movement and figures such as Kenzō Tange by one of the most astute critics of the second part of the twentieth century.

 €25 £20 $28